Navigating the Underused Housing Tax Landscape in Canada

 Affected Owners

-• Individuals who are not citizens or permanent residents of Canada and own residential property in the country in any capacity.
+• Individuals who are not Canadian citizens or permanent residents.

-• Citizens or permanent residents who own residential property in Canada, either as trustees of a trust or as partners in a partnership.
+• Citizens or permanent residents who own property as trustees or partners in a partnership.

-• A Canadian corporation whose shares are not listed on a Canadian stock exchange designated for Canadian income tax purposes.
+• Canadian corporations not listed on a designated Canadian stock exchange.

 Exemptions

-Certain individuals and entities are exempt from the Underused Housing Tax.
-Excluded owners have no obligations under the Underused Housing Tax Act.
+Some individuals and entities are exempt from the Underused Housing Tax.
+Excluded owners have no filing obligations under the Act.

 You might be interested: All you need to know about the City of Toronto’s Vacant Home Tax (VHT)

-By encouraging the construction of purpose-built rental properties, the government stimulates real estate development and ensures that the housing market can keep pace with the demographic shifts brought about by immigration.
+By encouraging the construction of purpose-built rentals, the government stimulates real estate development and helps the housing market keep pace with population growth.

-The UHT is calculated as 1% of the “taxable value” of the property, which is determined by multiplying the taxable value (or fair market value) by the owner’s ownership percentage.
+The UHT equals 1% of the “taxable value” of a property.
+To calculate it, you multiply the taxable value (or fair market value) by your ownership percentage.

-The taxable value of a property for a given calendar year is defined as the greater of two factors:
+The taxable value for a given year is the greater of:

-Most Recent Sale Price on or Before December 31 of the Year
+• Most Recent Sale Price: The last sale price on or before December 31 of that year.

 Updated Example | Canada.ca